Welcome to Penji!

 Within a school, users will see one or more "Communities".
 These generally correspond to distinct support centers at the school, eg. the Learning Center, the Engineering Advising Center, the Peer Mentoring Program, etc. In essence, a community is a distinct, fully customizable instance of Penji, each managed by one or more admins.
 Many schools have multiple communities, and some have 10 or more.

-We organize Penji Users into three categories: Admins, Providers, and Students.
+We organize Penji Users into four categories: School-Level Admins, Community-Level Admins, Providers, and Students.
 Every Penji user has the same account/credentials but is given different "roles".
 What a user can see and where they can log in will be dependent on their role, meaning the level of access they have.

-Admins are users who review community data and update community settings.
-An Admin is considered to be anyone added as an Admin User through the admin website.
-Admins have the highest level of access and are the only users able to login to the admin website.
+School-level admins are users who can review ALL community data and update school-level settings.
+A school-level admin is considered to be anyone added as an Admin User through the admin website > school view.
+School-level admins have the highest level of access and can log in to the admin website (community admin can as well).
+Note, that a school-level admin also needs community-level admin access to see specific communities' data and adjust their settings.

 Provider is the general term for users whose role it is to help students with the resources in that community.
 A user is considered a Provider if listed within the Provider CSV file (see the article Admins: Providers Setup (Tutors, Advisors, Coaches, etc.).
 Providers are able to access all parts of the Penji Website and the mobile app ("Learn" and "Teach" screens).
 Providers do not have access to the admin website unless added as an admin.